What Is Amdahl’s Law?

 The opposite operations are then performed for the new thread.
 Considering that main memory is an order of magnitude slower than the CPU, a context switch introduces delays.

-Additionally, memory bandwidth becomes a factor when many CPU cores are actively running in parallel.
+Additionally, with modern CPUs capable of dozens of threads, shared memory bandwidth — often peaking around 50 to 100 GB/s per socket — can quickly become saturated.
 The data they process has to be loaded from random access memory and the results written back, at the very least.
 Any context switch means extra memory bandwidth consumed for swapping thread data.

 This is why performance improvements from parallelization never achieve a linear gain even on the parallelized sections of the code.
-Amdahl’s law provides a best-case estimate.
+Amdahl’s law provides a best-case estimate, or a theoretical upper bound on performance improvement assuming ideal conditions — such as zero communication overhead and perfect workload distribution — which rarely hold in practice.

 As I explain below, there are limiting factors that prevent real systems from achieving this best-case performance gain.